What is a go-to-market data strategy?

 Accuracy: Determined by confidence in your match and fill rate (are the filled values correct)

-Ensuring the completeness and accuracy of your data is vital for better segmentation and targeting.
-Tools like AI data enrichment help teams understand how their CRM data aligns for optimal accuracy through match insights.
+Ensuring completeness and accuracy is the prerequisite for every downstream workflow.
+Forbes estimates 91% of CRM data is incomplete, meaning most enrichment, routing, and scoring models are built on a broken foundation.
+Tools like AI data enrichment, specifically, GTM Studio's waterfall enrichment, which evaluates 25+ alternative data sources and returns the highest-confidence result, help teams understand how their CRM data aligns for optimal accuracy through match insights.

 Normalization ensures semantic consistency for your GTM data.
 It standardizes company names, job titles, and industry classifications so your data speaks one language.